remyla/damas-core/README.md

 https://github.com/PRIMCODE/damas-flow is a flow graph interface based on the NodeJS server implementation which is being created since April 2015.

-http://primcode.com PRIMCODE is the company leading the development, the distribution and the maintenance of damas-core
+http://primcode.com PRIMCODE is the company behind the development, the distribution and the maintenance of damas-core

 ## License